Aeroflot Open

+The Aeroflot Open is an annual open chess tournament organised through the joint efforts of the Chess Federation of Russia and the Russian Ministry of Sport with the sponsorship from the Russian flag carrier, Aeroflot.
+It is played in Moscow, holding both the international open tournament and the Russian Youth Cup "Aeroflot Open - Children".

-The Aeroflot Open is an annual open chess tournament played in Moscow and sponsored by the airline Aeroflot.
-It was established in 2002 and quickly grew to be the strongest open tournament; in 2013 it was converted to a rapid and blitz event, while in 2014 it wasn't held.
+Aeroflot Open was established in 2002 as Swiss system tournament with nine rounds, and the winner is invited to the Dortmund chess tournament held later in the same year, a tradition begun in 2003.
+In 2013, it was converted into a rapid and blitz event.
 The first event had around 80 grandmasters, while in the second event 150 grandmasters participated.
-The tournament is played using the Swiss system and the winner is invited to the Dortmund chess tournament held later in the same year, a tradition begun in 2003.
 Beside the main tournament (A Group), there are also B and C-class tournaments.

+The 2025 edition of this tournament was held from 1 - 6 March 2025, at The Carlton Moscow in Moscow, Russia.
+It was won by Ian Nepomniachtchi.

 Winners

 The name of the winner is boldfaced as in some editions, a few players ended with the same overall score.